-Shared Solar - A business model that allows multiple participants to benefit directly from the energy produced by a solar array.
-Participants typically own or lease a system or portion of a system or purchase kilowatt-hour blocks of renewable energy generation.
+Shared Solar - A type of community solar, shared solar is a business model that allows multiple participants benefit directly from the energy produced by one solar array.
+Shared solar participants typically benefit by owning or leasing a portion of a system, or by purchasing kilowatt-hour blocks of renewable energy generation.
 (Source: U.S. Department of Energy)